tikv/rfcs/text/0090-tikv-gc.md

                ```

 3.Changes on TiKV：
-- Get GC safe point from PD by getGCSafepointByServiceGroup interface.
+- Get GC safe point from PD by GetAllServiceGroupGcSafePoint interface.
 - For API V2, we need add new CompactionFilter which is named RawGCcompactionFilter, and add a new GCTask type implementation.
 - GC conditions in RawGCcompactionFilter is:  (ts < GCSafePoint) && ( ttl-expired || deleted-mark || not the newest version ).
    - If the newest version is earlier than GC safe point and it's delete marked or expired ttl,those keys and earlier versions of the same userkey will be sent to a gc scheduler thread to gc asynchronous.